 Radiation therapy may also cause a condition called hypothyroidism, in which the thyroid gland (located in the neck) slows down and causes the person to feel tired and sluggish.
 Every person who receives radiation therapy to the neck area should have his or her thyroid checked regularly.

 Most long-term side effects of radiation therapy can be prevented or reduced.
 It is important that all members of the multidisciplinary treatment team see the patient before radiation therapy begins in order to prevent or reduce long-term problems.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

-For laryngeal and hypopharyngeal cancer, chemotherapy may be used as a neoadjuvant therapy (treatment before surgery, radiation therapy, or both) or an adjuvant therapy (treatment after surgery, radiation therapy, or both).
+For laryngeal and hypopharyngeal cancer, chemotherapy may be used as a neoadjuvant therapy before surgery, radiation therapy, or both, or it may be given as adjuvant therapy after surgery, radiation therapy, or both.
+Using chemotherapy as an initial treatment before surgery or radiation therapy, known as induction chemotherapy, has been shown to preserves the larynx and its ability to function.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, nausea and vomiting, hair loss, loss of appetite, diarrhea, dry mouth, hearing loss, and open sores in the mouth that can lead to infections.

-Depending on the stage of the cancer, a combination of chemotherapy and radiation therapy, often referred to as concomitant chemoradiotherapy, may be used to avoid a laryngectomy and preserve the larynx and its ability to function.
-For many people, this is the preferred standard treatment option; however, combining chemotherapy and radiation therapy can cause more side effects than treatment with radiation therapy alone.
+Depending on the stage of the cancer, a combination of chemotherapy and radiation therapy, often referred to as concomitant chemoradiotherapy, may be used.
+Chemoradiotherapy helps people avoid having a laryngectomy and preserves the larynx and its ability to function.
+For many people, this is the preferred standard treatment option.
+However, combining chemotherapy and radiation therapy can cause more side effects than treatment with radiation therapy alone.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.